How To Create Kubernetes Jobs/Cron Jobs – Getting Started Guide

 How to Create a Kubernetes Job

-In this example, we will use an Ubuntu container that runs a shell script with for loop and echoes a message based on the argument you pass to the container.
-This argument is a number that decides how many times the shell script loop should run.
+In this example, I will use an Ubuntu container that runs a shell script that has a for-loop that echoes a message based on the argument you pass to the container.
+The argument should be a number that decides the number of times the loop runs to echo the message.

 For example, if you pass 100 as an argument, the shell script will echo the message 100 times and the container will exit.